andagr/IncludeBrain/data/input/blog/post/firm-a-blog-aware-static-site-generator-in-fsharp/index.md

 mental picture of how I thought this kind of project ought to do things.
 I wanted to explore how much work it would be to make my own generator, so instead I started a new project called Firm.
 It was a bit more work than I expected, it always is, but it was also fun.

-##Why "Firm"?
-It's really simple, I looked for a word that was somewhat related to "static" and I wanted it to start with "F" (you know, because F#).
+So why the name "Firm"?
+It's really simple, I looked for a word that was somewhat related to "static" and I wanted it to start with "F"

-##Is it done?
+(you know, because F#).

-Software is never done.
-Firm works but is not very lean, there are still quite a few manual steps that one has to do to set it up and use it.
+The current status is that it works, but is not very lean.
+There are still quite a few manual steps that one has to do to set it up and use it, the plan is to fix that bit by bit by using [FAKE](https://github.com/fsharp/FAKE).
+If you would like to help out you are very welcome to try it and if you are so inclined, add an issue or submit at pull request.

+Using a static blog-/site generator is just great, I have full control of how the pages are created, they are served with lightning speed and there's no worries about if the backend is up.
+Not to mention the flashback to the late 90's when I first started working with the web and all I did was put together pieces of HTML.
+Until I found out about PHP, which that was pretty awesome back then.

+You can find the Firm repository, with instructions on how to get it up and running, at https://github.com/andagr/Firm.
+If you have any questions then feel free to post a comment here, or drop me an [email](mailto:andreas@includebrain.com).

+Happy blogging!
+(Whichever platform you choose)